Long-lived multilevel coherences and spin-1 dynamics encoded in the rotational states of ultracold molecules: Methods

-that we use in the main text.
-As in the main text, $f_0$ is the frequency of the transition $\ket{a}\rightarrow\ket{b}$ in free space , $k$ is the sensitivity constant, $\Delta_{\mathrm{magic}}$ is the location where the first-order light shift vanishes, $k'$ is the hyperpolarisability constant, and $\Delta_{\mathrm{iso}}$ is the approximate detuning where the tensor light shifts are nulled.
-For the stretched states considered in this work, the off-diagonal terms in Eq.~\eqref{eq:ac-coupling-matrix} vanish when $\beta=\qty{0}{\degree}$ and we expect no hyperpolarisability, so fix $k'=0$.

-We use the Python package Diatomic-Py~\cite{blackmore2023} to calculate the molecular structure of \textsuperscript{87}Rb\textsuperscript{133}Cs molecules (hereafter RbCs) in the electronic ground state, including hyperfine structure.
-We incorporate our polarisability model by calculating $\tilde{\alpha}^{(0)}_N$ and $\tilde{\alpha}^{(2)}_N$ for each $N$.
-Then, we expand the polarisability operator for each $N$ and diagonalise the total Hamiltonian.
-Predictions of $\delta E$ from this model allow us to predict values of $k'$, which are consistent with those measured. \\

-\textbf{Experimental apparatus}\\
+\subsection{Experimental apparatus}

 Our experimental apparatus has been extensively described in previous works.
 Briefly, we prepare individually trapped \textsuperscript{87}Rb and \textsuperscript{133}Cs (hereafter Rb and Cs respectively) atoms in arrays of species-specific optical tweezers \cite{Brooks21,Spence22}.
-We convert Rb-Cs atom pairs into RbCs molecules in the absolute ground state with a combination of magnetic-field ramps and laser pulses \cite{Ruttley2023,Guttridge2023,Ruttley2024Enhanced}.
+We convert Rb-Cs atom pairs into RbCs molecules in the internal ground state with a combination of magnetic-field ramps and laser pulses \cite{Ruttley2023,Guttridge2023,Ruttley2024Enhanced}.
+The majority of formed molecules occupy the motional ground state \cite{Ruttley2024Enhanced}.